-Protecting your eyes from harmful sun rays is important to overall eye health.
+Protecting your eyes from the sun’s harmful rays is important for overall eye health.
 The sun’s ultraviolet (UV) rays are not only damaging to the skin, but they can also damage the lens of your eye, cornea, and retina.
 Exposure to the sun may cause:

 Sunglasses are a good way to protect your eyes, but with so many options it’s hard to know which ones to choose.
-Scott Drexler, OD, of the UPMC Eye Center, explains the difference between some of the common kinds of sunglasses and gives his recommends making the best selection for you.
+Scott Drexler, OD, of the UPMC Eye Center, explains the difference between some of the common kinds of sunglasses and gives his recommendations making the best selection for you.

 The color of the lens matters more for color perception than it does for protection from UV radiation.
 The UV protection that is applied to sunglasses is a clear coating, which means that darker lenses aren’t always more effective.